zenialexandre/century-arts-problem/README.md

 # century-arts-problem
-The Century Arts problem solved using a Convex Hull algorithm.
+The Century Arts problem solved using a Convex Hull Gift Wrapping algorithm.